Quantum-Inventions/qa-automation-challenge/jobs/SDE/SDE-FE-JD.md

 - Collaborate with backend developers to define API interfaces
 - Optimize application performance on browsers for scale
 - Contribute to product features and UX brain-storming & discussions
 - Design and write high quality of code with long-term maintenance and readability in view
 - Aid in team's growth with conscientious and healthy peer code review
 - Stay up-to-date with emerging technology, frameworks, tools
 - Contribute towards refining team work flows, processes and tools
 - Question, discuss and debate with team members to come up with the best

 ## Technologies we use

 - Javascript(ES6), AngularJS (open to using alternative frameworks), JRuby/Ruby on Rails, Java
 - Jasmine, Karma, Mocha, Chai, Sinon
-- Windows, MacOS, Linux
-- Git, Bitbucket
+- Git
 - Jenkins, Terraform, Docker
 - AWS